Blogs

 wave

-Change is underway, though.
-The introduction of a unit system for women's teams and the allowance of Name, Image, and Likeness (NIL) deals are major strides towards fairness.
-While the 2025 women's tournament will see conferences receiving 26% of the TV deal, a figure that will rise to 41% by year three, totaling $25 million, the athletes themselves still don't get a direct cut from the NCAA.
-The pending $2.78 billion class-action settlement on athlete compensation could further reshape this landscape.
+Things are shifting, though.
+The introduction of a unit system for the women's teams and the allowance of Name, Image, and Likeness (NIL) deals are huge steps forward.
+The 2025 women's tournament will see conferences getting 26% of the TV deal, rising to 41% by year three, totaling $25 million.
+Still, the players themselves are not directly compensated by the NCAA.
+And then there's that pending $2.78 billion class-action settlement on athlete compensation… that could totally shake things up.
+It’s kinda like watching a slow-motion trainwreck – you know something big is coming, but you’re not quite sure what form it’ll take.

-With record viewership and growing revenue, 2025 is shaping up to be a pivotal year.
-Will the women's game finally break the bank and achieve financial parity with the men's?
-The answer remains uncertain, but the shift towards equity and the incredible viewership numbers suggest a more inclusive future.
-As the 2025 men’s championship game between Florida and Houston approaches, the question of fair compensation for athletes remains at the forefront of the conversation.
+With these record viewership numbers and all this money swirling around, 2025 is shaping up to be a big year.
+Will the women's game finally achieve true financial parity with the men's?
+It’s still up in the air.
+But the push for equity, along with these insane viewership numbers, suggests a more inclusive future is on the horizon.
+As the 2025 men’s championship game between Florida and Houston approaches, the conversation about fair compensation for athletes is louder than ever.

 FAQ